 ACHEIVING THE BASICS – Post 18 Review and Budget 2018 Submission

-Click here to access the submission in word format – HOLEX Draft Budget 2018 Submission JUNE 2018
+Click here to access the submission in word format – HOLEX Post 18 Funding Review Budget 2018 Submission August 2018

-Click here to access a pdf version – HOLEX Draft Budget 2018 Submission JUNE 2018
+Click here to access a pdf version – HOLEX Post 18 Funding Review Budget 2018 Submission August 2018

 CORRECTING AN UNBALANCED POST-18 FUNDING SYSTEM

 This paper sets out the evidence why there needs to be further investment in community provision for adults and how it supports many of the government priorities of social integration, managed migration and improving productivity and wellbeing.
-It concludes with a set of recommendation for the Post 18 Review and the next spending review.
+It concludes with a set of recommendation for the Post 18 Review, Autumn Budget 2018 and the next spending review.